William Maclure: New Harmony

-The New Harmony commune in Indiana produced a number of geologists, naturalists, and botanists which were influenced by Maclure, such as: Robert Dale Owen (1801–1877), social reformer; David Dale Owen (1807–1860), geologist, artist; Jane Dale Owen Fauntleroy (1806–1861), educator; and Richard Owen (1810–1890) geologist, first president of Purdue University, Lafayette, Indiana.
-They interacted there with a formidable crop of contemporary geologists, social reformers, botanists, paleobotanists, ethnologists, civil engineers, etc.
+The New Harmony commune in Indiana was a short-lived utopian community.
+Even after its collapse, it became home to geologists, naturalists, and botanists who were influenced by Maclure.
+This included the siblings Robert Dale Owen (1801–1877), social reformer; David Dale Owen (1807–1860), geologist, artist; Jane Dale Owen Fauntleroy (1806–1861), educator; and Richard Dale Owen (1810–1890) geologist, first president of Purdue University, Lafayette, Indiana.
+A formidable group of geologists, social reformers, botanists, paleobotanists, ethnologists and civil engineers interacted at New Harmony.